vesoft-inc/nebula-exchange/README.md

 2. Supports importing data of the Null, Date, DateTime, and Time types(DateTime uses UTC, not local time).
 3. Supports importing data from other Hive sources besides Hive on Spark.
 4. Supports recording and retrying the INSERT statement after failures during data import.
+5. Supports SST import, but not support property's default value yet.

 Refer to [application.conf](https://github.com/vesoft-inc/nebula-exchange/tree/master/nebula-exchange/src/main/resources/application.conf) as an example to edit the configuration file.